Risk Factors for End-stage Renal Disease (ESRD)En Español (Spanish Version)

 - Race—African-Americans have higher rates of ESRD than people of other races

-- Education—People with lower educational attainment have a higher risk of developing ESRD
+- Education—People with a lower educational background have a higher risk of developing ESRD

-- Weight—Overweight individuals, with higher body mass indices, have a higher risk of ESRD
+- Weight—Overweight individuals have a higher risk of ESRD

 - Proteinuria—History of protein in the urine is a risk factor for ESRD